 Fire and the fauna

 But what about the inhabitants?
 If early season fires are not really damaging to the wider landscape and the vegetation, what about the fauna and what impact does it have there?
 Studies here are not as plentiful as the impact of fire on vegetation, probably as the concept of non-consumptive tourism based around wildlife (and indeed what we know as ‘conservation’) is relatively new, whereas say managing grassland for increasing grazing potential is far older.
 Now I cannot claim to have done degree level reading on the subject, but a cursory examination of available and pertinent literature throws up some interesting descriptions and facts.
 Again, it is quite clear that cooler, earlier fires are generally better.
-But overall, like the vegetation, it would appear that fire (especially early ones) is not as bad as one might initially assume.
+But overall, like the vegetation, it would appear that fire (especially early ones) has little effect.
+Again when one considers how long fire has been part of the landscape here this should not really come as a surprise.

 The influence of fire on the animal kingdom has been broken down into two distinct areas of influence.
 Firstly comes “First Order” fire effects which are the obvious ones – animals physically burned and injured by fire.
 “Second Order” is the subsequent influence of fire affecting habitat and ecosystems and that in turn affecting the inhabitants – in other words a more downstream affect from fire.